 Truth About Fear and Reason.
 Hey everyone, I hope you are all well.
 In today’s post, I will be sharing the truth about Fear and Reason.
-We all have a fear of something and to be honest, the world right now in living in fear.
-However, I feel it is important to try to see a light at the end of the tunnel and not let fear get to you.
-At the end of the day, we till have dreams to achieve.
+We all have a fear of something, and to be honest, the world right now is living in fear.
+However, I feel it is essential to try to see the light at the end of the tunnel and not let fear get to you.
+We still have dreams to achieve.
 We have all heard the seemingly discriminating remarks that fear is normal and abnormal and that normal fear should be regarded as a friend, while abnormal fear should be destroyed as an enemy.

 Truth About Fear and Reason

 They possess every feeling and thought demanded except fear.
-The idea of self-preservation is as strongly present as with the most abjectly timid or terrified, but fear they do not know.
+The idea of self-preservation is as strongly present as with the most abjectly timid or terrified but fearful they do not know.

-This fearless awareness of fear suggesting conditions may be due to several causes.
+This fearless awareness of fear suggests conditions may be due to several causes.

-It may result from constitutional make-up, or long-continued training or habituation, or religious ecstasy, or from a perfectly calm sense of spiritual selfhood which is unhurtable, or from the action of very exalted reason.
+It may result from constitutional make-up, long-continued training or habituation, religious ecstasy, a clear sense of unhurtable spiritual selfhood, or the action of very exalted reason.

-Whatever the explanation, the fact remains the very causes which excite fear in most of us, merely appeal, with such people, if at all.
-To the instinct of self-preservation and to reason, the thought-element of the soul which makes for personal peace and wholeness.
+Whatever the explanation, the fact remains the very causes which excite fear in most of us merely appeal, to such people, if at all, to the instinct of self-preservation and to reason, the thought element of the soul which makes for personal peace and wholeness.

 It is on such considerations that I have come to hold that all real fear-feeling should and may be banished from our lives and that what we call “normal fear” should be substituted in our language by “instinct” or by “reason,” the element of fear being dropped altogether.

-The self can be held consciously in the assurance that the White Life surrounds the true self, and is surely within that self, and will suffer “no evil to come nigh,” while all the instincts of self-preservation may be perfectly active, fear itself must be removed “as far as the east is from the west.”
+The self can be held consciously in the assurance that the White Life surrounds the true self, is undoubtedly within that self and will suffer “no evil to come nigh.”
+At the same time, all the instincts of self-preservation may be perfectly active.
+Fear must be removed “as far as the east is from the west.”

 These are the ways, then, in which any occasion for fear may be divided,

 As a warning and as a maker of panic.
 But let us say that the warning should be understood as given to reason, that fear need not appear at all and that the panic is perfectly useless pain.
-With these discriminations in mind, we may now go on to a preliminary study of fear.
+With these discriminations in mind, we may conduct a preliminary study of fear.

 - an impulse